Conservation Law Enforcement

 Dive deeper into UMFK’s Bachelor of Science in conservation law program.

-Conservation Law Enforcement, General Studies
+Conservation Law Enforcement, AA

-Earn a Associate of Arts degree with a concentration in Conservation Law Enforcement.
+Earn a Associate of Arts degree in Conservation Law Enforcement.

 Concentrations